Real-Time Tracking Helps Save Time-Critical, Temperature-Sensitive Shipments

 Mercury considered four potential partners and ultimately chose Tive for several reasons:

-• Tive’s cloud application sends custom notifications when issues arise.
+- Tive’s cloud platform sends custom notifications whenever issues arise

-• Many of Mercury’s shipments use dry ice or phase change materials (PCMs).
-Mercury attaches Tive trackers to the outside of a box to monitor temperature changes.
-In the event of a temperature excursion, team members can quickly identify a problem with the dry ice or PCM.
+- Many of Mercury’s shipments use dry ice or phase change materials (PCMs); Mercury attaches Tive trackers to the outside of a box to monitor temperature changes, and in the event of a temperature excursion, team members can quickly identify a problem with the dry ice or PCM

 “Tive trackers on time-critical packages,